Bodan07/Bodan07/README.md

 ## 🚀 About Me
 👋 Hi there!
-I'm Kamil, a computer science student from Telkom University in Bandung, Indonesia.
+I'm Kamil, also known as Bodan, a computer science student from Telkom University in Bandung, Indonesia.

 🎮 Outside the world of coding, you can often find me immersed in the world of games, where I love to explore virtual realms and conquer challenges.